chribben/chribben.github.io/_posts/2021-05-23-create-a-blog-using-jekyll-with-minimal-mistakes.md

 ## Using a custom domain name

-When you push your code to GitHub it will automatically build and publish your site to https://<your-github-username>.github.io.
+When you push your code to GitHub it will automatically build and publish your site to https://\<your-github-username\>.github.io.
 If you want use a custom domain like mysuperduperblog.com, follow these steps:
 * Register your domain mysuperduperblog.com at a domain registrar.
-* Go to your repo <your-github-username>.github.io and then to Settings -> Pages -> Custom domain and type your custom domain.
+* Go to your repo \<your-github-username\>.github.io and then to Settings -> Pages -> Custom domain and type your custom domain.
 Then click Save.
+* Create an A record with your DNS service that points your domain (e.g. mysuperduperblog.com) to the Github Pages' IP addresses:
+185.199.108.153
+185.199.109.153
+185.199.110.153
+185.199.111.153
+* To have a subdomain such as www.mysuperduperblog.com configure a CNAME record at your DNS service.
+It should point the subdomain to \<your-github-username\>.github.io.

+If you've followed these steps you should now be able to have your blog at your chosen domain.